UTSAVS26/PySnippets/pysnippets/Strings/String Matching Algorithms/Algorithms.md

 ### Conclusion

 Understanding string matching algorithms is essential for efficient text processing and manipulation.
-The Naive Approach is simple but inefficient for larger datasets, while the KMP algorithm offers a more sophisticated method that significantly improves performance.
+The Naive Approach is simple but inefficient for larger datasets, while the KMP algorithm, Boyer-Moore algorithm, and Finite Automata Method offer more sophisticated methods that significantly improve performance.